Opla/docs/_pages/en/helloworld.md

 ---
 layout: default
-lang: fr
+lang: en
-ref :
+ref : hw
+permalink: /helloworld
 ---
-{{site.images_path}}

 We will first test out the bot with a Hello World statement.

 Click on Create,